by Victor Sesma

-Alicante is a coastal city that grows along the Mediterranean sea, the Castle of Santa Barbara and the different hills in the area.
+Alicante is a coastal city that grows along the Mediterranean sea, along with the Castle of Santa Barbara and the different hills in the area.
 Therefore, Alicante does have a beach.
-There are more than 10 sandy beaches and coves in Alicante, including a pet’s beach for dogs.
+There are more than 10 sandy beaches and coves in Alicante, including a pet beach for dogs.

-The city of Alicante has more than 10 beaches and coves in its 23km of coastline.
-There are 6km of beaches: El Postiguet, San Juan Playa, La Albufereta, Urbanova, La Almadraba, a beach in Tabarca island, Aguamarga dog’s beach, San Gabriel beach, Sierragrosa beach and few coves in El Cabo de Las Huertas.
+The city of Alicante has more than 10 beaches and coves on its 23km of coastline.
+There are 6km of beaches: El Postiguet, San Juan Playa, La Albufereta, Urbanova, La Almadraba, a beach on Tabarca island, Aguamarga dog’s beach, San Gabriel beach, Sierragrosa beach and a few coves in El Cabo de Las Huertas.
 Most beaches are regulated with lifeguard services during peak seasons.
 But the coves at El Cabo de las Huertas or other coastal places are less supervised.

-Each beach in Alicante has a slightly different vibe depending on its set-up, beauty, accesses and its public.
-Some beaches in Alicante are better suited for families, groups of friends, naturists or dog’s owners.
+Each beach in Alicante has a slightly different vibe depending on its set-up, beauty, access and its public.
+Some beaches in Alicante are better suited for families, groups of friends, naturists or dog owners.
 Let’s going to dive into each of the best beaches in Alicante city.

-El Postiget is the most centrical beach in the city of Alicante.
+El Postiguet is the most centrical beach in the city of Alicante.
 If you are staying near the city centre El Postiguet is just within a stone’s throw.
-It is a well-maintained beach protected on its sides by land so rough weather doesn’t affect that much to this beach.
-It is 900m long so is it is a medium-size beach compared to other beaches in Alicante.
+It is a well-maintained beach protected on its sides by land so rough weather doesn’t affect this that much to this beach.
+It is 900m long so it is a medium-sized beach compared to other beaches in Alicante.

-The beach counts with Baywatch, first aid, local police, toilets, foot showers, volleyball net, chiringuito and other services… There is outdoors and indoors parking next to the beach that tends to get busy during peak season.
+The beach counts on Baywatch, first aid, local police, toilets, foot showers, volleyball net, chiringuito and other services… There is outdoor and indoor parking next to the beach that tends to get busy during peak season.

 The views are quite picturesque.
 Playa de El Postiguet is one of the places where you can see The Moor Face on the Castillo de Santa Barbara hillside.
 The beach’s name comes from the language Valencian (a variant of Catalan) and means “little door”.
 The old walls protecting the city underneath the castle had an access door to the beach, hence the literal translation of Playa de El Postiguet would be The Beach of the Small Door.

-San Juan Beach is the longest beach in Alicante and it is usually featured on the top at rankings of beaches in Spain.
+San Juan Beach is the longest beach in Alicante and it is usually featured at the top of beach rankings in Spain.
 It merges with Muchavista beach in the neighbouring municipality of El Campello in an imperceptible imaginary line.
 San Juan is about 3km long but including Muchavista Beach it is almost about 7km long.
 San Juan Beach in Alicante is a golden sandy shore.
 The water can get bumpy sometimes as its shape is very open to the sea.
-There are views of the mountains in Alicante province and to other cities such as Benidorm.
+There are views of the mountains in Alicante province and of other cities such as Benidorm.

 Playa de San Juan has a couple of parking lots for the cars that get extremely busy in Summer.
 There are also several Tram stops from Luceros along the beach.
 Apart from lifeguard services, there is a sports area with volleyball nets, chiringuito, rental of aquatic material in summer, and restaurants next to the beach.

-Thermal wind is fantastic for sailing water sports.
+Thermal wind is fantastic for sailing and water sports.
 It usually doesn’t get too intense so the breeze is welcome during the hot summer temperature.
-The wind might create a few smalls wawes thought.
+The wind might create a few small wawes though.
 San Juan beach is not the absolute smoothest beach in Alicante but you should not get pulled off by this.

 There is a promenade next to the beach with some restaurants, discos, pubs and shops.

-La Albufereta is a small beach, very well protected by land at its sides.
+This beach is very well protected by land at its sides.
 The sand is golden coloured and of good quality.
 It has urbanised hills behind and around the beach.
 There are chances that if other beaches have a bit of a rough sea this one will be calmer.
 All the land around and the hills protect La Albufereta beach from the wind and waves.

 Playa de la Albuferata is at the end of a no-water river.
 It only gets water if heavy rains happen during the wet season.
-The beach sand is restored after rains so it is always ready to visit.
+The beach sand is restored after a rain so it is always ready to visit.

-In La Almadraba beach it is easy to find families and people that look for more space in a calm waters beach.
+At La Almadraba beach it is easy to find families and people that look for more space on a calm waters beach.
 Sometimes, when not in peak season, some people will go in groups and mount folding marquesses to enjoy time around food and friends or family.